Advanced piece settings in call creation

 When to use: - Single entry calls: Keep it at 1 if you want each artist to submit only one entry (even if that entry can contain multiple pieces) - Multiple entry calls: Increase it if you want artists to submit multiple separate entries - Example: A photography show might allow 3 entries per artist, where each entry is a different series - Example: An art fair might allow 5 entries per artist, where each entry represents a different booth or display area

-How it works: - Artists can create up to this many separate entries - Each entry can contain multiple pieces (controlled by "Minimum Pieces" and "Maximum Pieces" in the main Upload Settings) - Once an artist reaches the limit, they cannot create additional entries - The limit applies per artist account, not per call
+How it works: - Artists can create up to this many separate entries - Each entry can contain multiple pieces (controlled by "Minimum Pieces" and "Maximum Pieces" in the main Piece Requirements) - Once an artist reaches the limit, they cannot create additional entries - The limit applies per artist account, not per call

 Example scenarios: - 1 entry: Traditional juried show where each artist submits one body of work - 3 entries: Photography competition where artists can submit up to 3 different series - 5 entries: Art fair where artists can apply for multiple booth spaces - 20 entries: Open call with no practical limit (though most calls won't need this many)